 Let me explain.
-My dog averages about 15k steps a day and how many steps he gets above that 15k is directly related to me putting the leash on him and taking him for a walk.
-I am more likely to take him for a walk vs crashing on the couch at the end of the day if I know he is dependent on me.
-The benefit to exercise is more urgent if I am doing it to help someone other than myself.
-There is a truth there spiritually as well.
+My dog averages about 15k steps a day, and anything above that is directly because I put the leash on him and take him for a walk.
+I’m more likely to walk him instead of crashing on the couch if I know he’s depending on me.
+The benefit to exercise feels more urgent when it’s for someone else, not just myself.

 More than Physical

-Paul in his letter to the junior apostle Timothy notes that physical exercise has value but we are so much more than just physical beings.
-We are also spiritual and exercising our spiritual nature in godliness is of greater value than even exercising our own bodies.
+Paul in his letter to the younger apostle Timothy says physical exercise has value, but we’re so much more than physical beings.
+We’re spiritual too, and exercising our spiritual nature in godliness is of greater value than even training our bodies.

 Rather train yourself for godliness; 8 for while bodily training is of some value, godliness is of value in every way, as it holds promise for the present life and also for the life to come.
 1 Timothy 4:7-8 ESV